 Fantasie Belle Floral Lace Balcony Bra with Underwire

-Last but by no means least in our list is this awesome bra for sagging breasts from the incredibly popular brand Fantasie.
+Last but by no means least in our list of bras for sagging breasts is this awesome bra for sagging breasts from the incredibly popular brand Fantasie.
 The Belle lacey balcony bra has an underwire that helps give your sagging cleavage the lift it needs, while the shape of the cups helps to give definition and more curve to them.

 To say that to look at, whoever is fortunate enough to see it, this is a gorgeous bra, is an underestimate.
-The three-part cups really help to lift, shape and separate your breasts to give you that silhouette you may have been missing for many years.
+The three-part cups really help to lift your breasts and shape and separate your breasts to give you that silhouette you may have been missing for many years.
 You really will notice the difference within the first time wearing it.

 As with many of the bras we have highlighted, the upper half of the cups features a lacey detailing in a more transparent layer than the bottom half.
 The prettiness is extended beyond the cups with the panel between them featuring a striking pattern and the see-through straps featuring the same lacing detail as the cups.

 As you probably expect, it features adjustable straps and best of all is available in four very distinctive and attractive colours, including bamboo, natural beige, white and black.
 Designed to be worn by women with vastly different body sizes and shapes, the bra is available in various sizes from 30C up to 42E.